Skip to the content

 OpenPeppol AISBL is an international non-profit association registered in Belgium and under Belgian law, and it includes members from both the public and private sector.
 OpenPeppol is responsible for developing, maintaining and implementing the specifications, operating model and services of the Peppol network.

-The Peppol network and its Advanced Ordering documents will be introduced in central government as from 1 April 2024.
+The Peppol network and its Advanced Ordering documents were introduced in central government on 1 April 2024.
 Read more about Advanced Ordering.

 • National Peppol Authorities